-Its 73 years since Roald Dahl’s first novel was published and he began inviting us into the magical worlds of his creation.
+Its over 70 years since Roald Dahl’s first novel was published and he began inviting us into the magical worlds of his creation.

-As the latest film based on one of his books, The BFG, is released, and with BBC Two looking at the marvellous worlds Dahl invented, Secret Escapes has found the best holiday destinations inspired by these wonderful universes:
+Ahead of World Book Day, Secret Escapes has found the best holiday destinations inspired by these wonderful universes:

 The film’s director, Steven Spielberg, dubbed Scotland ‘Giant Land’.
 Where better for Dahl fans to visit than the Isle of Skye?
 This is the enchanted land which Sophie travels to when she is carried away by the BFG.